siakaramalegos/sia.codes-eleventy/src/posts/avif-on-cloudinary.md

 - Images 2MP and below count as 1 transformation
 - Each 1MP above 2MB will count as another 0.5 transformations

-This seems higher cost on the surface but is a good deal.
+This seems high cost on the surface but is a good deal.
 I understood this once I saw how long AVIF transformations take compared to other formats.
 AVIF transforms are 70x-100x more CPU intensive than that of JPEG!

 If you want to sign up for the `f_auto` beta, you can [contact Cloudinary](https://support.cloudinary.com/hc/en-us/requests/new).